 This means you can set long duration caching headers for most page types, including the front page and feeds, to take full advantage of caching, and have every page be up to date when a new blog post is published.
 There’s no extra configuration or anything to think about.
 As long as a post is scheduled, the caching duration will be reduced to a few seconds after the blog post is scheduled to be published.

 This doesn’t solve the problem of keeping things up to date if you publish posts immediately.
 The plugin can’t predict the future, but it will adjust accordingly if the near future is made known to it in advance through the WordPress publishing schedule.
 A small random factor of 30 seconds is introduced in an attempt to spread out the cache revalidation requests when using this feature.

 404 Not Found pages are one of the few types of pages where WordPress sets a Cache-Control header by default.
 Unfortunately, you’ll most likely want to cache even these pages for a short while if you’re aiming to keep the load down on your webserver.
 Generating a new 404 page for every misguided visitor is both inefficient and unnecessary.

 Performance-wise, the plugin requires three–four database queries per page.
-These should be cached by your database solution and not really add any extra load.
-One of the main advantages with using this plugin is that you can deploy caching in front of your webserver and thus significantly reduce load on your web and database servers by reducing the total unique requests that aren’t served by the cache.
+These should be cached by your database solution and not add any extra load.
+One of the main advantages of using this plugin is that you can deploy caching in front of your webserver and thus significantly reduce the load on your web and database servers by reducing the total unique requests that aren’t served by the cache.